DTRA to Award $51.5 Million to University Research Alliances

-The Defense Threat Reduction Agency (DTRA) awarded cooperative agreements to establish two new University Research Alliances (URAs); these alliances are part of the countering-weapons of mass destruction (CWMD) and improvised threat networks mission.
+FORT BELVOIR, Va - The Defense Threat Reduction Agency (DTRA) awarded cooperative agreements to establish two new University Research Alliances (URAs); these alliances are part of the countering-weapons of mass destruction (CWMD) and improvised threat networks mission.
+With a combined value of $51.5 million, the alliances will advance CWMD basic research and workforce development and spur new scientific discoveries with the potential to improve current and future warfighter technology.
+DTRA Research and Development’s (RD) Enabling Capabilities Department will coordinate agency collaboration.

+“We are excited to begin these new university alliances,” said Dr. Rhys Williams, DTRA’s director for RD.
+“They mark the beginning of a new era of CWMD basic research for DTRA.”

+The two alliances include research leaders in the field of CWMD at large and small universities, historically black colleges and universities, minority-serving institutions, and smaller institutions in the public and private sector.

 |Date Taken: